waltligon/orangefs/doc/design/flow-design.md

 each iteration.

-When a flow descriptor is waiting for the flow component to allow it to continue, then it is "ready for service".
+When a flow descriptor is waiting for the flow component to allow it to continue, then it is “ready for service”.
 The flow component may then call the flowproto\_service() function to allow it to continue.
 In the above example, this would cause the flow protocol to post another network send.

-In order to discover which flow descriptors are "ready for service" (and therefore must be scheduled), it calls flowproto\_find\_serviceable() for each active flow protocol.
+In order to discover which flow descriptors are “ready for service” (and therefore must be scheduled), it calls flowproto\_find\_serviceable() for each active flow protocol.
 Thus, the service loop of the flow component looks something like this: